Beverage antenna, Beverage antennas - One wire configuration info

 Most exciting employment: Worked as the senior maintenance engineer for the Christian Science Monitor syndicate short wave AM radio station in Maine.
 Transmitter power output was 500 KW.
 Two high gain TCI model 611 4X4 slewable curtain arrays, topping 363 feet AGL, gave a ERP power of 5 megawatts.
 (ERP Varied with frequency in use)

-Presently semi retired and working as the Contract Engineer for WERU-FM, a PBS, Community Radio FM broadcast station.
+Presently semi retired and working as the Contract Engineer for WERU-FM 89.9 MHZ, a PBS, Community Radio FM broadcast station.
 Music, programs vary with day, and time of day.
-Check the program schedule for your favoite kind of music, and listen on line.